NoahSaso/cw-flash-ui-tutorial/README.md

 const ViewBalance = () => {
   const { connect, connected, disconnect } = useWalletManager()
-  // Retrieve wallet address from cosmodal.
-We don't need the signing client since
+  // Retrieve wallet name and address from cosmodal.
+We don't need the signing
-  // we're just querying a contract, and don't need to sign any transactions just
+  // client since we're just querying a contract, and don't need to sign any
-  // to ask for data.
-  const { name, address } = useWallet()
+  // transactions just to ask for data. const { name, address } = useWallet()

   const [cosmWasmClient, setCosmWasmClient] = useState<